angoca/db2unit/README.txt

      END @

 You create your tests in the same schema as your fixtures.
-All of these stored procedures will be your tests suite.
-The name of our tests should starts by TEST_ and they should not have any argument, like this:
+All of these stored procedures will be your test suite.
+The names of your tests should start with TEST_ and they should not have any arguments, like this:

     CREATE OR REPLACE PROCEDURE TEST_my_first_test()
      BEGIN